 For the Championships Qualifying Exam (for all divisions) you do not need to sign up in advance; just come to the tournament site during the lunch break.

-5. How do I sign up to have the Championships Qualifying Exam proctored by a teacher or homeschool instructor?
+5. How do I sign up to have the Online Championships Qualifying Exam proctored by a teacher or homeschool instructor?

 6. Do I have to be competing in The International History Bee and/or The International History Bowl to take the Championships Qualifying Exam at a tournament site?